WHAT IS DREAM CATCHERS?

-This unique partnership identifies and supports these students in achieving their dreams to attend and graduate from college through the utilization of mentors and role models from the MASON community and the Northern Virginia region.
+This unique partnership identifies and supports these students in achieving their dreams to attend and graduate from college through the utilization of mentors and role models from the MASON community.

 It represents a significant first step that some of the largest school systems in the country are partnering with one of the fastest-growing universities in Virginia to provide hope and support for students who may not be considering higher education!

-This program begins in the senior year of high school and may continue throughout four years of college, providing the following:
+This program begins in the senior year of high school and may continue throughout college, providing the following:

 - Support for needed academic focus

-- Positive role models in the workplace and at George Mason University
+- Positive role models at George Mason University

 - Continuous focus on progress and personal support